5T33Z0/Clover-Crate/OC2Clover/Config_Resources.md

 # Resources for configuring your Clover `config.plist`

 ## Preface
-One of the main (pseudo-)criticism about Clover is that there's no english documentation and no Configuration guide.
-Besides the fact that theses people must have been sleeping under a rock for the past 10 years, it's simply not true.
+One of the main (pseudo-)criticisms about Clover is that there's no english documentation and no Configuration guide.
+Besides the fact that these people must have been living under a rock for the past 10 years, it's simply not true.

 First of all, if there's no english documentation for Clover, what is this here, then?
 Second off all, there has been a [**Configuration Guide for Clover**](https://hackintosh.gitbook.io/r-hackintosh-vanilla-desktop-guide/) long before OpenCore was even conceived.
 It's actually written by the same people who created the OpenCore Install Guide before they abandoned Clover! :fax:

+Listed below, you find various approaches for configurating your Clover `config.plist`.

 ## Configuring the Clover `config.plist`

 ### Option 1: Utilizing the OC Install Guide
-Basically if you are well-versed with Hackintoshing, you can utilize the [**OpenCore install Guide**](https://dortania.github.io/OpenCore-Install-Guide/) for Clover as well, specifically the following sections:
+If you are well-versed with Hackintoshing, you can utilize the [**OpenCore install Guide**](https://dortania.github.io/OpenCore-Install-Guide/) for Clover as well, specifically the following sections:

 OpenCore Config | Clover Config and EFI Folder
 ----------------|------------------------------